Spinifex littoreus

-Spinifex littoreus is a species of herb in the family Poaceae.
+Spinifex littoreus is a species of flowering plant in the grass family Poaceae.
 The species is similar to Spinifex longifolius.
 It is native to tropical and subtropical areas of Asia and Australia.

 The species is dioecious.
-It has been suggested that the species might give an significant model for studying the regulation as well as the evolutionary history of C4 and CAM photosynthesis.
+It has been suggested that the species might give a significant model for studying the regulation as well as the evolutionary history of C4 and CAM photosynthesis.

 Occurrence

 The species is native to Bangladesh, Cambodia, China, India, Japan, Malaysia, Maldives, Indonesia, Myanmar, Papua New Guinea, Philippines, Sri Lanka, Taiwan, Thailand, Vietnam, and Australia.